‘Fixer Upper’ stars Chip, Joanna Gaines to open Texas hotel

 McLennan County owned the 91-year-old Grand Karem Shrine building.
 Commissioners last year agreed to sell the property, which housed health service offices, to Magnolia Vacation Rentals for $930,000.
 The county sold a nearby parking garage for $500,000.

-No name was announced for the hotel expected to open in 2021.
+No name was announced for the hotel that’s expected to open in 2021.

 Chip and Joanna Gaines in June announced a more than $10 million plan for a retail village at Magnolia Market at the Silos with more shops and other attractions.